 There is no mechanism to enforce the regulations.
-The Capital Projects Advisory Review Board delegates responsibility to its Project Review Committee (PRC) which evaluates the ability of a public agency to manage alternative project delivery.
+The Capital Projects Advisory Review Board delegates responsibility to its Project Review Committee (PRR) which evaluates the ability of a public agency to manage alternative project delivery.
 The PRC's review, which occurs at the beginning of the process, does ensure that the regulations of best practices are followed.
 There is no formal process to track the process after a specific project is approved or an agency is certified.

 Design-build provides unique opportunities.
 The price can be established based on a conceptual design.
 On one hand, it does not require the subcontracts to be competitively bid.
 On the other hand, the price can be set after construction documents are completed and all the subcontracts work can be put out for bid.
 Design-build has unique challenges.
 It leads to fundamental changes in the relationships between owners, designers and contractors.
 Agencies may not understand the resulting changes in their responsibilities or the impacts to contractors and design professionals.
+There are variations between agencies for all forms of project delivery.
+However, there is less consistency in design-build procurement than design-build or General Contractor/Construction Manager (GCCM).
+Washington State's alternative delivery statues clearly define the GCCM procedure.
+As a result, there is consistency in its application.
+Owners, design professionals and contractors share expectations about the process.